 The school is known today as ‘Shakespeare’s school’ and holds an annual parade on his birthday.

-Shakespeare’s wife Anne was born here in 1556 and it is said to be the site of their courtship.
+Shakespeare’s wife Anne Hathaway was born here in 1556.
+It is said to be the site of their courtship.

 The house was originally a farmhouse built in 1463.
 The kitchen and parlour still remain from the original medieval construction.

 4. Church of All Saints

 There are a handful of churches that claim to be the church where Shakespeare wed Anne in November 1582, as the documents that survive in the diocesan archives don’t specify the parish.
 Pictured, we have the Church of All Saints in Luddington, and the Church of All Saints in Billesley.

 At the time of their marriage, William was 18, while Anne was 26 (and pregnant).
 To avoid any scandal surrounding Anne’s pregnancy, William sped up proceedings by applying to the Bishop’s Court in Worcester.

 This licence also authorised the marriage to take place outside the parish of normal residence, allowing William and Anne to be married outside of Stratford-upon-Avon.
 They remained married until his death.

 The remains of The Theatre were revealed following initial indications of an Elizabethan playhouse from trenches in 2008.
 The Theatre was scheduled in 2016, coinciding with the 400th anniversary of Shakespeare’s death.